SebastianWITTproject/Webserver/README.md

 ### Overview ###

-Transcendance is a full-stack web application that provides users with an interactive online gaming experience by implementing the classic Pong game with modern features.
-It is designed as part of the 42 school curriculum, focusing on web technologies, authentication, and real-time interactions.
+Webserv is a HTTP server written in C++.
+It handles multiple client connections efficiently using poll() and supports essential web server features like static file hosting, CGI execution, and HTTP request handling.
+This server handles the HTTP/1.1 protocol, managing requests, responses, and connections in accordance with the protocol.
+This application features a configuration file inspired by NGINX, allowing users to define server settings, routes, and CGI execution rules.

 ### Features ###

-- ✅ User Authentication – OAuth2 (42 API) and Two-Factor Authentication (2FA)
-- ✅ Real-time Multiplayer Pong Game – Play 2v2 or 4v4
-- ✅ Local tournament with matchmaking features
+- ✅ **HTTP/1.1 Protocol Support**
-- ✅ User Profiles – Customizable profiles with avatars, username
+- ✅ **Multiple connection handling with `poll()`** for multiplexing
+- ✅ **Handles GET, POST, DELETE methods**
+- ✅ **Static File Hosting**
+- ✅ **Supports file upload with option for multiple upload at the same time**
+- ✅ **CGI Execution**
+- ✅ **Config file for server settings, custom routes**
-- ✅ Leaderboard that updates after multiplayer games
+- ✅ **Custom Error Pages**
-- ✅ Add friends and track their online connection with sockets
-- ✅ View user win and match history
+- ✅ **Directory Listing**
-- ✅ Security features such as JWT token and user input sanitization

 ### Config file usage ###